 Before rolling out an SMM campaign, it’s crucial to know there’s substantial work ahead, besides being aware of the following:

-- The primary focus must be on content creation.
+- The primary focus must be content creation.
 Spending too much time talking about the product is not recommended – the product and audience will take care of that.
 Also, use the time to talk about other people’s work.
 Share their content – they’ll share your content too.

 - Patience is key.
 Though there are overnight success stories, most SMM campaigns take time.
 Realize this and act accordingly.